-Construction is expected to start this fall and progress in several phases over the next two years.
+Construction is expected to start in the fall of 2019 and progress in several phases over the next two years.
 The project is expected to be completed by the end of 2020.

-Appalachian Power has determined a proposed route for the Meadow Bridge Transmission Line Upgrade.
+03/01/2018 - Appalachian Power has determined a proposed line route for the Meadow Bridge Transmission Line Upgrade Project.
 Appalachian Power right-of-way representatives from Emerald Energy will start the process of reaching out to directly-involved landowners to discuss upcoming activities.

 * The accompanying map depicts the project area.
 It should be noted that the map contained on this site is for information purposes only.
 AEP reserves the right to alter, change, or amend the map at any time without notice and AEP provides no warranty about the accuracy of content.
 Keep this in mind when reviewing this map.
 However, AEP will make all attempts to keep this map as accurate as possible.
 If you have any questions about the accuracy of the current map please Contact Us.